syncfusion-content/javascript-docs/js/requirejs.md

 `(installed location)\Syncfusion\Essential Studio\{{ site.releaseversion }}\JavaScript\assets\external`
 _For example, If you have installed the Essential Studio package within `C:\Program Files (x86)`, then navigate to the location,_ **C:\Program Files (x86)**\Syncfusion\Essential Studio\{{ site.releaseversion }}\JavaScript\assets\external

+N> For version lower than 13.3.0.18, refer this [Knowledge Base](http://www.syncfusion.com/support/kb/7146).

 N> From version 14.3.0.49, we have removed the **jquery.easing** dependency from our components.
 For version lower than 14.3.0.49, you need to refer the jquery.easing as additional dependency.